Days in camper

 Very windy night

 waking up by the clock alarm at 9:15.
-The Hotel's breakfast consists of toasted bread with ham and cheese, boiled eggs, meat balls with sausages and orange juice.
-Finishing up with fruits, little croissants and coffee (that tastes more like water - However, comparing to the usual Cherios it's more than a welcoming change).
+The Hotel's breakfast consists of toasted bread with ham and cheese, boiled eggs, meatballs with sausages and orange juice.
+Finishing up with fruits, little croissants, and coffee, that tastes more like water.
+However, compared to the usual Cheerios it's more than a welcoming change.
 Outside heavy wind.

 Starting at 10:15 to the famous hot spring Geyser in the geothermal area of Haukadalur Valley.
 During the 45 minutes drive the campervan stays stable considering the windy and snowy conditions.
 Stopping for refueling (approximately 55 EUR) and arriving a little later.